 Fred on Angel fits this, especially with her improvised flying blade of beheading in season 3 "Fredless".

-In Doctor Who, the Doctor can save the universe with a kettle and some string, though he usually does so off-camera.
+The Doctor can save the universe with a kettle and some string, though he usually does so off-camera.
 He also has a knack for taking diabolical inventions cobbled up for some nefarious purpose and subverting their intended purpose, usually with disastrous results for the villain of the day.

 Also Professor Yana, the Master in disguise, who build a rocket's computer system "out of food and string and staples."